Home

 Frequently Asked Questions

-DND is committed to being open, honest, and transparent in its communication with the community so the people of Eastern Passage understand what is being built and how it will affect them.
+The Department of National Defence (DND) is committed to being open, honest, and transparent in its communication with the community so the people of Eastern Passage understand what is being built and how it will affect them.

 In March 2022, the first community engagement session took place with the public.